LuisaE/opportunities/README.md

 | --- | --- | --- |
 | [Campus Visitations Grad School](https://mcnairscholars.com/campus-visitations/) | Many graduate schools offer visitation events.
 These events may be paid for by the institution and offer a variety of services to assist students in applying for graduate programs. | Check the website |

-## Finance and consulting exploratory and diversity programs
+## Finance and consulting exploratory programs
 All of the programs are all expenses paid.
 Most of those programs have GPA requirments of 3.0+ or 3.5+.

 | Name | Description | Approximate Deadline |